 One common remedy to alleviate snoring is the use of a mandibular advancement device (MAD) or oral appliance.
 This molded device holds the lower jaw in a forward position and also brings the tongue forward.
 The result is an elevated soft palate that helps to open the airway.

 Bacteria can adhere to removable sleep apnea appliances, including mandibular advancement devices (MAD) and continuous positive airway pressure devices (CPAP), and, if they remain on the device undisturbed, they can replicate rapidly to form mature biofilms on those devices because they remain in place for a significant period of the night.
 These biofilms will contain benign species from within the normal oral biome, as well as potentially pathogenic species that can cause dental problems, such as Streptococcus mutans, the primary bacterial species associated with the development of dental caries.
 Biofilms on devices that are stored between usage occasions, like sleep apnea appliances, may also harbor non-oral organisms derived from the device’s storage case or container.
 If these biofilms remain on the devices between usage occasions, they can create issues, such as impaired device aesthetics and undesirable taste and odor.
 In addition, there may be a risk of developing bacteria-induced diseases and conditions in the mouth and, perhaps, elsewhere in the body.

 Thus, the buildup of bacterial biofilm on night guards can negatively impact a user’s experience and compliance to its use.

-Smilesaver™ is a proprietary, safe and effective, on-the-go spray for cleansing and freshening removable oral devices to help improve users compliance to their device usage programs.
-The product quickly and effectively reduces bad taste and offensive odor, and is proven to reduce bacteria by up to 99.9%, helping sleep apnea device users to better control their device usage and stay healthy.
+Smilesaver™ is a proprietary, safe and effective, on-the-go spray for cleansing and freshening removable oral devices to help improve users’ compliance to their device usage programs.
+The product quickly and effectively reduces bad taste and offensive odor and is proven to reduce bacteria by up to 99.9%, helping sleep apnea appliance users to better control their device usage and stay healthy.